meyerv11045/notes/notes/software_design/patterns/observer.md

 # Observer Pattern
-Also known as the pub/sub or publish and subscribe pattern.
+Also known as the pub/sub

 ## Intent
 Define a one-to-many dependency between objects so that when one object changes state, all dependents are notified and updated

 ## Applicability
-- An abstraction has two aspects, one dependent on the other
+- When an abstraction has two aspects, one dependent on the other
-- A change to one object requires changing untold others
+- When a change to one object requires changing untold others
-- An object should notify unknonwn other objects
+- When an object should notify unknown other objects

 ## Structure